Declare: (verb) Announce something clearly or loudly- to state something in a plain, open, or emphatic way

 Additional examples: What makes Nelson Mandela, Mother Theresa, Pancho Barnes, heroes such as Susan B. Anthony and Harriet Tubman and yes, even Zac, Aaron and Nick from “Ghost Adventures” memorable?

-Nelson Mandela – I am a person committed to ending apartheid
+Nelson Mandela – I am a person committed to creating full equality for all South African citizens

 Mother Theresa – I am an advocate for the poorest of the poor